Toft and Newton ~ Barkwith ~ Friesthorpe ~ Hainton ~ Faldingworth Parish News ~ South Willingham ~ Wragby

 Hainton Village

-On October 1st the Heneage Arms held its annual “Lincolnshire Evening”.
-Performing were Kate Whitney and Tom Lane, to whom we offer our sincere thanks.
-Lincolnshire fayre was supplied, courtesy of Ricky & Sammy at Whisby's of Wragby, Cote Hill Cheese, Lincolnshire Poacher Cheese and Starbucks bakery.
+On October 1 st , The Heneage Arms held its annual “Lincolnshire Evening”.
+Thank you to Kate Whitney and Loretta Rivett who performed for us.
+We ate Lincolnshire fayre courtesy of Ricky & Sammy at Whisby's of Wragby, Cote Hill Cheese, Lincolnshire Poacher Cheese, Starbucks bakers, Myers, and the Lincolnshire Co-op.

-The proceeds were in aid of the “Lincolnshire Air Ambulance” for which £55 was raised.
-Our thanks go to Matt of The Heneage Arms who handed the pub over to us for the evening and supplied some of the fayre on offer.
+£170 was raised for the “Lincolnshire Air Ambulance” Our thanks go to Matt of The Heneage Arms who handed the pub over to us for the evening and supplied some of the fayre on offer.

-If you would be interested in attending next year's event, please contact Wayne on 07909726585 email wayneradley69@gmail.com or Sue on 07702048967.
-Booking is essential for catering purposes and numbers are limited.
+If you would be interested in attending next year's event, please contact Wayne on 07909726585, email wayneradley69@gmail.com or Sue on 07702048967.
+Booking is essential for catering purposes - numbers are limited.

 SOUTH WILLINGHAM